d-bl/MAE-gf/docs/variants.md

 ### Changing sides
 Other variations can be made by "doing nothing" on the sides, indicated in yellow in the picture above.

-### Chaning top and bottom
-If both pins on top and bottom (blue in picture) are replaced with only one pin in the middle, we'll get a Paris ground.
+If both pins on top and bottom (blue in picture) are replaced with only one pin in the middle, while "doing nothing" on the sides, we'll get a Paris ground.
 See [_stretched Paris ground_][page-stretched-paris].
 Some of these variants can also be made as diagonal nets.

 [0501-O]: /GroundForge/tiles?patchWidth=12&patchHeight=16&d1=t&c1=ctct&b1=t&a1=tctc&d2=crc&b2=clc&tile=5831,-4-7&footsideStitch=ctctt&tileStitch=ctct&headsideStitch=ctctt&shiftColsSW=-2&shiftRowsSW=2&shiftColsSE=2&shiftRowsSE=2
 [0502-O]: /GroundForge/tiles?patchWidth=12&patchHeight=16&d1=-&c1=ctct&b1=-&a1=tctc&d2=crc&b2=clc&tile=5831,-4-7&footsideStitch=ctctt&tileStitch=ctct&headsideStitch=ctctt&shiftColsSW=-2&shiftRowsSW=2&shiftColsSE=2&shiftRowsSE=2